This is where art meets science...

 True terroir would mean planting directly into the native soil, so that the special characteristics of geogrpahy, geology and climate can influence the plants genetic traits.

 One of the key differences when comparing cannabis and grapes is that cannabis is a annual plant where grapes are perennial.
 Some would argue that true terroir cannot possibly be applied to a plant that resides in the soil for only one growing season.
 However, the art behind terroir lies in taking a closer examination at the chemical differences between grapes and cannabis.
 The chemical profile of cannabis, at a glance, appears to be infinitely more complex then that of grapes.
 Therefore it seems that a different set of variables can be arranged to describe the optimal terroir for cultivating cannabis.
 Using fish hydrolysate, kelp and crab meal are examples of its ocean essence.
 Geologically older rock minerals provide an additional layer of soil conditioning while earth's biological elements facilitate the interactions between the plants roots and these realms.
 Soil biochemistry plays a fascinating role in determining genetic expressions.
 Microbes that facilitate nutrient uptake and hormone regulation will help determine how the plant synthesizes nutrients to modulate it's cannabinoid profile.
 Examining other factors that influence nutrient uptake such as geography and climate will also be important.
+And all of these factors play in to local geographic micro-climates and available resources.

 The chemical and biological reactions between the roots and surrounding soil microbiology are just recently being understood.
 There is much to discover and the CHA intends to help facilitate and promulgate this knowledge through our website.
 Re-emerging paradigms such as organic, biodynamic and probiotic horticulture are being hailed as the new pioneers toward a sustainable and healthy modality.